 - if you earn over the threshold for Medicare Levy Surcharge (currently $90,000 for singles and $180,000 for families), you may save tax by not having to pay the Medicare Levy Surcharge.

 - avoiding a Lifetime Health Cover loading (by having hospital cover before you turn 31)

 Besides, hospital can be very expensive and that is why having health cover is valuable.
-The table below shows some of our claims paid on behalf of members in 2021:
+The table below shows our most expensive paid on behalf of individual members in the 2022 financial year

 |Admission reason||Total benefit paid|

 |Heart and vascular system||$57,083|

 |Back, neck and spine||$51,423|

 When you think about health insurance, it is important to think about more than just the cost.
 Health insurance is about giving you more choice for your healthcare, less time waiting for the services you need and (most importantly) the peace of mind to know that you will be looked after when you need it most.